WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.2

-List of exporters available for use.
-These offer download of the translations or glossaries in various file formats.
+List of a available exporters offering downloading translations or glossaries in various file formats.

 .. seealso::